brendansparrow/brendansparrow-com/pages/services.md

 ### Interface Design and Interaction

 Working on the visual side of a product is where I really start to excel.
+Interface design goes beyond how the content looks.
+Visual design is about how to make the content communicate most effectively.
 I am able to dig into your specific company requirements and imbue the final product with the right tone and personality for your brand.
 With 10 years experience in the design industry, I can create the best designs for beautiful, engaging, intuitive experiences.

 ### Web development and API integration